howarewoo/expo-next-monorepo/README.md

 </div>

 <p align="center">
-Updated by @howarewoo to use Next 15 and Expo SDK 52
+Forked from example by @byCedric, and updated by @howarewoo to use Next 15 and Expo SDK 52
 </p>

 <p align="center">